PasteBinNotAvailable/JavascriptIPlogger/README.md

 # JavascriptIPlogger
-simple but effective HTML / javascript IP logger, only use please for educational purposes, if not I do **not*** take responsabilty for your actions.
+simple but effective HTML / javascript IP logger, only use please for educational purposes, if not I do **not*** take responsibility for your actions.
 If you do something stupid, you can't put blame on me.